-Constructed from solid brass, and with no electronics or moving parts (apart from a spring) 9Barista is engineered to last a lifetime.
+Constructed from solid brass and then nickel-plated, and with no electronics or moving parts (apart from a spring) 9Barista is engineered to last a lifetime.

 Small & versatile

-Small, compact and perfectly formed, 9Barista works on any cooker, from electric hobs including induction, to gas or Aga and even on a camping stove
+Small, compact and perfectly formed, 9Barista works on any cooker, from electric hobs including induction, to gas or Aga and even on a camping gas stove!

-9Barista produces professional quality espresso by using entirely new technology that has been proven and patented, and sets it apart from all other espresso machines.
+9Barista produces professional quality espresso by using a new, patented technology that sets it apart from all other espresso machines.

 The high-pressure boiler is heated on a stove top until it reaches 179ºC, increasing the pressure inside to 9 bar precisely.